ManjotSingh18/Grosearch/README.md

 ![Logo](Grosearch_Application/README_Images/Extract.png)
 3. Open the folder Grosearch_Application through your respective interpreter
 4. Next you will need to find the current version of  chrome you are using which can be done by clicking the three dots in the top right hand corner then clicking help, form there click about google chrome noting the version
-5. Go to https://chromedriver.chromium.org/downloads and download the corresponding version of chrome driver win32, and ensure that the chromedriver is downloaded and unzipped into the downloads folder (downloads/chromedriver_win32)
+5. Go to https://chromedriver.chromium.org/downloads and download the corresponding version of chrome driver win32, and ensure that the chromedriver is downloaded and unzipped into the downloads folder (downloads/chromedriver-win32/chromedriver-win32/chromedriver.exe, leave as is)
 6. Follow the user guide below

 # User Guide